Tompish/CheckboxDropDown/README.md

 # Checkboxddlib

-A lightweight library which provides a custom input that contains both a checkbox and a text input.
+A lightweight angular library which provides a custom input that contains both a checkbox and a text input.
 The checkboxInput can be used as a standalone component or in conjuction with the provided dropdown component.

 ![DemoImage](https://github.com/Tompish/CheckboxDropDown/blob/main/projects/checkboxddtest/src/assets/cbiDemo.png)

 ## Install

-Not yet published to NPM.
+`npm i @tompish/checkboxddlib@latest`

 ## Usage